Skip to content

 Skills as reusable playbooks

-The beauty of this approach lies in prompt compression.
-Instead of re-explaining a complex workflow every session, you invoke a named skill that carries all the necessary instructions, examples, and scripts.
+Instead of re-explaining a complex workflow each session, you invoke a skill; the playbook already holds the instructions, examples, and scripts.

 What is a skill?